Continual Multimodal Knowledge Graph Construction: Acknowledgments

-\begin{acks} We would like to express gratitude to the anonymous reviewers for their kind comments and the hard work of the editors.
-This work was supported by the National Natural Science Foundation of China (No.62206246 and U19B2027), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G), CAAI-Huawei MindSpore Open Fund, and NUS-NCS Joint Laboratory (A-0008542-00-00). \end{acks}
+We would like to express gratitude to the anonymous reviewers for kind comments.
+This work was supported by the National Natural Science Foundation of China (No. 62206246), the Fundamental Research Funds for the Central Universities (226-2023-00138), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Yongjiang Talent Introduction Programme (2021A-156-G), CCF-Baidu Open Fund, and Information Technology Center and State Key Lab of CAD\&CG, Zhejiang University.